Ichoran/functional-antipattern/RandomStateAntipattern.md

 # The Random-as-State Antipatterns

 Random numbers are frequently used as an example of the `State` monad.
-Generating random numbers functionally without a monad is a terrible idea: you open up a risk of doing the worst thing you can do with random numbers, while simultaneously making them slower and more difficult to use.
-As far as FP antipatterns go, this is as close to a disaster as it gets.  `State` helps you avoid reuse, but it still isn't as foolproof and easy as stateful random numbers.
+Generating random numbers functionally without a monad or other way to secure the state is a terrible idea: you open up a risk of doing the worst thing you can do with random numbers (reusing them, so they're not random!), while simultaneously making them slower and more difficult to use.
+As far as FP antipatterns go, this is as close to a disaster as it gets.  `State` helps you avoid the danger, but they're still harder to use in all but the simplest toy examples.

-In _rare_ cases, where you both care very deeply about the precise stream of numbers _and_ it is very difficult to inspect how the stream is being consumed, `State` is sort of okay.
-Otherwise, the only reason to use referentially transparent random numbers is if literally everything else in your program is referentially transparent and you want the simplicity of not ever having to consider that something might not be, and you're willing to put up with the dangers and hassles.
+If literally everything else in your program is referentially transparent and you want the simplicity of not ever having to consider that something might not be, and it may be worth putting up with the hassles and possible dangers of `State`.
+But if requirements change, you may find yourself burdened by an awkward and mostly unhelpful mechanism.
+My recommendation is to choose an alterative: either a better, less clumsy state-hiding-and-utilizing mechanism, or, more simply, let a mutable class do the right thing for you.

+The justification for this attitude is presented below.

 ## Background: The State monad for Random Numbers